MichalPiatek01/Web-application-for-searching-movies/README.md

 Getting stared with docker (docker required)

 1. Clone the repository.
+2. Use "mvn package" in project directory to package application in to jar file.
-2. Use "docker compose up" in project directory to start multi-container application.
+3. Use "docker compose up" in project directory to start multi-container application.
-3. Access the application through the provided URL.
+4. Access the application through the provided URL.

 # PostgreSQL Database Diagram